 Which honestly feels like a shame.
 As we say, this is a good mobile phone.
 In fact, it's a very good mobile phone.
 A high quality, stylish handset with a pin-sharp screen and water-resistant casing.
 There isn't much not to like about this splendid Android phone.

 And now is a brilliant time to buy.
-The release of the iPhone 8 and the company's innovative LG V30 seem to have caused some fantastic prices to emerge on the LG G6.
+The release of the iPhone 8 and the company's innovative LG V30 caused some fantastic prices to emerge on the LG G6.
 You can now get it for under £600 for the two year term, which is frankly as cheap as chips for such a good handset.
 We've even seen tariffs that cost as little as £18 per month!

 LG G6 review in brief

-LG's underrated contender to the Galaxy S8
+LG's underrated contender to Samsung's best phones

 Screen size: 5.7-inches | Resolution: 1440 x 2880 | Rear camera: 13MP | Weight: 163g | OS: Android 7 | RAM: 4GB | Storage: 32/64/128GB | External storage: microSD up to 256GB | Battery: 3300mAh

 Make no mistake, the G6 is a great phone from LG.
 Its recent predecessors haven't really taken the fight to Samsung and Apple, but the LG G6 is a flagship phone to be proud of.
 The dazzling 1440 x 2880 screen is a particular strength and you immediately feel on first use that your handling an Android device no less premium than the Samsung Galaxy S9.
 And, to be honest, the newer LG G7 ThinQ doesn't move things on massively either.